Luke-Poeppel/C-Projects/README.md

 # C-Projects
-Simple projects for the ATmega 324p
+Simple projects for the ATmega 324p and other C projects.